blackberry/ECMA5Extend/README.md

 ## Intelligent Event/Notification System

-ExtendJS has an intelligent event system.
+ECMA5Extend has an intelligent event system.
 Any property created in the "public" space, automatically gets setters and getters so that :

 - Setting the public property to a specific value triggers an "<propertyName>Changed" event.
 All subscribers, and any "<propertyName>Changed" methods inside private get notified of the change.
 - Setting the private property to a specific value allows you to go behind the property's back if you don't want to alarm the subscribers.